-A worker may be suspended from service without pay on a written order issued by the employer - misappropriation, insubordination.
+A worker may be suspended from service without pay on a written order issued by the employer -

-13.6.1.
-Pending an inquiry on charges of misconduct which warrant dismissal eg: theft,
+- 13.6.1.
+Pending an inquiry on charges of misconduct which warrant dismissal egitheft, misappropriation, insubordination. - 13.6.2.

-- 13.6.2.
 In order to avoid a breach of peace or damage to the property or disturbance of the business of the employer. - 13.6.3.
 As a punishment for misconduct after due inquiry.